 How to renew your spirit when you’re emotionally exhausted

-Don’t blame yourself if 2020 has left you feeling a bit depleted.
-Between the ongoing stressors of a pandemic, devastating summer bushfires, racial injustice, and, well, the state of the world in general, a certain level of burnout is normal right now.
+Don’t blame yourself if 2020 and 2021 has left you feeling a bit depleted.
+Between the ongoing stressors of a pandemic, new lockdowns, racial injustice, and, well, the state of the world in general, a certain level of burnout is normal right now.
 Experts even have a name for the mental state that can arise with this type of sustained intensity: emotional exhaustion.

 Emotional exhaustion can hit when we experience significant stress or when we are overly focused on meeting the needs and expectations of others.
 We’re especially susceptible when we overlook early physical signs that our energy is running low.
 “Our bodies want to rest,” says New York City-based psychotherapist Paki Chireah.
 “They don’t appreciate overstimulation.”
 However, many people may not know what physical signs to look out for.

 Common signs of emotional exhaustion include irritability, muscle tension, and disruptions in sleep patterns, says licensed clinical social worker Melissa Ifill.
 The onset can be slow: “Many people in the early stages of burnout don’t understand why they’re feeling short-tempered, or why they don’t have the same capacity to hold space for others,” Ifill says.

 The good news is that emotional exhaustion isn’t a fixed state.
 Once you identify it, some everyday strategies may help you move in the direction of feeling more resilient.
 Here, our experts offer advice for replenishing mental energy without losing focus on what you want to achieve.